jonghwanhyeon/python-mecab-ko/README.md

 ```

 ### CLI
-This library also provides several command-line interfaces:
+The library also provides a proxy for several command-line interfaces provided by mecab.
+These interfaces can be used to add vocabulary to a user dictonary.
 - `python3 -m mecab`
 - `python3 -m mecab dict-index`
 - `python3 -m mecab dict-gen`